-The Authority has considered the impact of accounting changes that will be required by any new accounting standards that have been issued but not yet adopted by the Code for 2021/22.
-These changes relate to accounting amendments to IFRS 1 First-time adoption, IAS 37 Onerous contracts, IAS 41 Agriculture, IAS 16 Proceeds before Intended Use and IFRS 16 leases.
+The Authority has considered the impact of accounting changes that will be required by any new accounting standards that have been issued but not yet adopted by the Code for 2022/23.
+These changes relate to accounting amendments to IAS 8 accounting estimates, IAS 1 disclosure of accounting policies, IAS 12 deferred tax related issues, IFRS 3 Updating a reference to the conceptual framework.
 These changes are not expected to have a material impact on the Authority's Accounts but it will be dependent on arrangements in place at that time and further details of the potential impact will be disclosed when more information becomes available.